inkognitro/oas-tszod-gen/README.md

 - have separated functions and type definitions for each API endpoint in a single file located in a folder of its context
 - be able to easily test these endpoint caller functions with exchangeable `RequestHandler` implementations
 - have automatically generated [Zod](https://zod.dev) schemas for endpoint DTOs
-- have the possibility to opt-in Zod or just the TypeScript definitions
+- have the possibility to only generate TypeScript definitions and opt-in Zod schema generation
 - have fewer dependencies to third-party libraries in my production code

 ## Semantic versioning